jsharma19/perform2021-quality-gates/lab-guides/00_Environment_Overview/Readme.md

 ```

 ## Step 2 - Explore the different namespaces using kubectl
-Out of the box we have some applications running in our Kubernetes cluster using k3s.
-In order to visualize the namespaces where the applications live run
+Out of the box we have applications running in our Kubernetes cluster using k3s.
+In order to visualize the namespaces where the applications live run the following command
 ```(bash)
 $ kubectl get namespaces
 ```
-You should see something like the following
+You should see something like this:

 ```(bash)
 NAME              STATUS   AGE